diefenbach/django-lfs/docs/user/management/catalog/categories.rst

         displayed. (see Category Template).

 Active formats
-    If this checkbox is activated several formats for this category can be overwritten.
+    If this check box is activated several formats for this category can be overwritten.
 Otherwise the formats are inherited from the parent object, which is either the parent category or the shop.